 Peace and security

 Australia has a long history of supporting United Nations-led peacekeeping operations in Africa.
-Australian Defence Force and Australian Federal Police personnel are currently serving in the UN Mission in South Sudan (UNMISS).
-We are also supporting the African Union’s Mission in Somalia (AMISOM), by providing equipment and financial support for the mission.
+Australian Defence Force personnel are currently serving in the UN Mission in South Sudan (UNMISS).
+We have also provided financial and logistical support for the African Union’s Mission in Somalia (AMISOM).
+The Australian Defence Force is also assisting the Multinational Force and Observers (MFO) in the Sinai, Egypt.
 In the past, Australian personnel have served in UN missions in Sudan, Somalia, Rwanda, Ethiopia, Mozambique, Western Sahara and Namibia.

 Outside of the peacekeeping sphere, Australia and African countries also cooperate on a range of defence and peace and security matters.
-In 2011, Australia deployed a Defence Attaché to Addis Ababa, Ethiopia.
+Since 2011, Australia has deployed a Defence Attaché to Addis Ababa, Ethiopia.
 Australia provides training to African Defence personnel through a range of courses with a peacekeeping focus.
-We also cooperate with countries in the Gulf of Guinea and the Horn of Africa on anti-piracy measures.
-Australia hosted an international counter-piracy conference in Perth in 2012, and has contributed a naval ship to international counter-piracy operations in the Gulf of Aden.
+We also cooperate with countries in the Gulf of Guinea and the Horn of Africa, and with organisations such as the UN Office for Drugs and Crime (UNODC) and the Regional Fusion and Law Enforcement Centre for Safety and Security at Sea (REFLECS-3) on anti-piracy measures.
+Australia hosted an international counter-piracy conference in Perth in 2012, and contributes a naval ship to international maritime security operations in the Gulf of Aden.

-We are committed to engaging closely on peace and security issues in Africa throughout our term as a non-permanent member of the UN Security Council in 2013 and 2014, including on the seven current UN peacekeeping missions in Africa.
+We have and will continue to engage closely on peace and security issues in Africa throughout our term as a non-permanent member of the UN Security Council in 2013 and 2014.
+Australia is a strong and consistent advocate within the Council for the protection of civilians, including in the nine current UN peacekeeping operations in Africa.

 Africa country pages